opensvc/docs.opensvc.com/source/compliance.concepts.rst

     * Rulesets can be explicitely attached to nodes or services, or contextually presented to nodes and services through a filterset.
     * Rulesets can be published or not
     * Rulesets can encapsulate other rulesets
+    * Rulesets can be encapsulated in modulesets

 **Filtersets, Filters**

     * A filter is a SQL-like condition on information available to the collector.
-    * Filterable information is grouped into 3 categories : node, service and service status.
+    * Filterable information categories are : nodes, services, service resources, service status, disks, tags, moduleset attachments, application codes and node hbas.
     * Available operators are ``>``, ``<``, ``=``, ``!=``, ``IN`` and ``LIKE``
     * Filters must be grouped into filtersets.
     * Filtersets can be grouped into filtersets.